-Renato D. C. Monteiro is professor in the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Renato D. C. Monteiro is Coca-Cola Foundation Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

-Dr. Monteiro’s research has been supported by the National Science Foundation and the Office of Naval Research.
-Due to his widely cited research work, Dr. Monteiro joined in 2004 the list of ISI Highly Cited Researchers in the Mathematics category.
+Dr. Monteiro’s research has been supported by grants from the National Science Foundation, the Office of Naval Research, and the Air Force Office of Scientific Research (AFOSR).
 He remains actively involved in research and academic activities associated with the Ph.D. program in Algorithms, Combinatorics, and Optimization (ACO) which is a multidisciplinary effort sponsored by ISyE, the School of Mathematics, and the College of Computing.
-He has served or is serving as associate editor for Operations Research (1996-1999), INFORMS Journal of Computing (2001-present), Mathematical Methods of Operations Research (2002-present), and Mathematics of Operations Research (2003-present).
+He has served as associate editor for Operations Research (1996-1999), INFORMS Journal of Computing (2001-2006), Mathematical Methods of Operations Research (2002-2005), and Mathematics of Operations Research (2003-2016).
 Dr. Monteiro is also serving as chair of the INFORMS Optimization Section (2002-2004).